Top 10 Songs From The Meters

 # 8 – Liar

 This track is from The Meters sixth album Fire on the Bayou released in 1975.
 This record marked Cyril Neville’s debut performance with the group.
-During the time of the record’s release, the band were enjoying a period of popularity with their live performances receiving much acclaim.
+During the time of the record’s release, the band was enjoying a period of popularity with their live performances receiving much acclaim.
 However, the album did not sell well and thus did meet their label’s expectations.

 # 7 – It Ain’t No Use